kin-au/founders-and-coders-website/README.md

-# founders-and-coders-website
+# Kin's Founders and Coders application website
-Kin's Founders and Coders website
+Thanks for visiting!